 Attractions

-Of course, many of the world's most famous landmarks sit in New York City, including the Statue of Liberty, the Empire State Building, and Times Square.
-Yet there is much more to this historic and scenically diverse state than the famous Big Apple.
+A tour of New York City will reveal some of the world's most famous landmarks, and live long in the memory.
+The Statue of Liberty, the Empire State Building and Times Square are among the destinationn's enviable list of sights, but there's much more to this historic and scenically diverse state than the famous Big Apple.

-Those who can tear themselves away from the sprawling metropolis will find the rest of the state also has a lot to offer.
-Within an hour's drive of the city, visitors can find the beaches of Long Island, or escape to the Catskill Mountains to fish, hike, or ski.
+Those who can tear themselves away from the sprawling metropolis will find incredible adventures within an hour's drive of the city.
+Visitors can enjoy the beaches of Long Island, or escape to the Catskill Mountains to fish, hike or ski.

 North upon the Hudson River, the state capital of Albany is a good base for exploring upstate New York.
-The beautiful Adirondacks region is in the centre of the state, offering some of the highest and most dramatic mountains in the eastern United States.
+The beautiful Adirondacks region is in the centre of the state, and offers some of the highest and most dramatic mountains in the eastern United States.

 And located midway between Niagara Falls and New York City are the Finger Lakes.
 Despite being within 200 miles (322km) of the city, it remains one of the most unspoilt holiday areas in the USA, renowned not only for the picturesque lakes but also wineries and lush forests.